ahives/HareDu2/README.md

 If you are familiar with HareDu, you should know that HareDu 2 introduces some really cool new functionality.
 HareDu 2 came about from feedback of production deployments and because the original API was lacking in some key areas.
 In particular, HareDu 2 introduces the following enhancements:
 1. Increased test coverage
 2. Improved low level administrative API (i.e. Broker API)
-3. New APIs - Diagnostics, Snapshot, and IoC Container Integration
+3. New APIs - Diagnostics, Snapshot, and Dependency Injection Container Integration
 4. .NET Core support